danielsaidi/WebViewKit/README.md

 ## About WebViewKit

-WebViewKit is a Swift SDK that adds a `WebView` and a `SafariWebView` to `SwiftUI`.

-The web view can be used to display web sites in your apps, for instance like this:
+WebViewKit is a SwiftUI SDK that adds a `WebView` and a `SafariWebView` to `SwiftUI`, that can be used to embed web content and present web sites in your apps:

 <p align="center" style="border-radius: 80px; outline: 4px solid white; outline-offset: -4px">
     <img src ="Resources/Demo.gif" width="300" />
 </p>

-The ``WebView`` can load any url and be configured to fit your needs.
-There's also a ``SafariWebView`` for more basic needs.
+The ``WebView`` component supports iOS, macOS, & visionOS, and can be configured to fit your needs, while the iOS exclusive ``SafariWebView`` can be used for more basic needs and a more browser-like experience.